peppelinux/Common-Open-Research-Emulator-CORE-Tutorials/README.md

     ````
     BRIFNAME=$(ifconfig | grep  "^b.[0-9]\{4\}.[a-z0-9]*"| awk -F' ' {'print $1'})
     ````
-    To make this and other things persistent got to _Session -> Hooks_ and configure as follow in picture:
+    To make this and other things persistent got o _Session -> Hooks_ and configure as follow in picture:
     ![Alt text](images/create_runtimehook.png)

 3. Run this first test.